Dependent on a Relative: Am I Also Covered by Her Ontario Auto Insurance?

 And the Mother?
 According to the Superior Court, she had a source of income during this time–a monthly benefit of $1,150 from the Ontario Disability Support Program.
 So even applying the same three-month analysis as applied to the Aunt, the Court held the Mother was not “principally” dependent on her Son on the day of the accident.

 Insurance disputes account for a high percentage of accident-related litigation in Ontario.
 Insurance companies are committed to using every legal tool at their disposal to avoid paying a claim.
-This is why you need to work with an experienced Toronto personal injury lawyer who knows how to deal with insurance companies.
+This is why you need to work with an Ontario personal injury lawyer who knows how to deal with insurance companies.